wing5wong/artisan-whs-static/source/_courses/SCE0.md

   - SCX1S
 credits: ''
 entry_requirements: Successful completion of SCEE course
 course_fees:
+invitation only: Yes
 ---
 **Purpose:**

 To broaden students' understanding of Science and how humans use it to explain natural phenomena.
-To further practice and use the scientific method of investigation to formulate justified explanations and conclusions.
+To practice and use the scientific method of investigation to formulate justified explanations and conclusions.

 **Content:**

-Science is a way of investigating, understanding and explaining the natural world.
-This course will further develop students' knowledge of biology, chemistry, earth science and physics.
+A practical based course that builds on and complements the concepts and skill learned in Year 9 Science via these themes:
+- Chemistry in Action
+- Electricity
+- Plants
+- Forces
+- Animals
+- Earth Science

 **Assessment:**